iMissile/Self.Writing/Notes/DS_R_ggplot_ans_viz.md

 - COOL!
 [New formatting functions in {gt} 0.9.0](https://posit.co/blog/new-formatting-functions-in-gt-0-9-0/)
 - COOL!
 [Merging columns together and fixing up column labels in {gt} 0.9.0](https://posit.co/blog/columns-in-gt-0-9-0/)
 - COOL!
 [New in {gt} 0.9.0: Interactive tables](https://posit.co/blog/new-in-gt-0-9-0-interactive-tables/)
+- [All the new features in {gt} 0.10.0](https://posit.co/blog/new-features-in-gt-0-10-0/). gt 0.10.0 introduces nanoplots, units notation, and so much more.

 ### font issues gt + quarto
 - [Change in Quarto from Rstudio RStudio 2022.07.1+554 to 2022.07.2+576 #3357](https://github.com/quarto-dev/quarto-cli/discussions/3357).
 Probably caused by some CSS overwriting the table CSS.